 - Confidential individual psychotherapy/counselling

-- Appropriately tailored group therapy (for example, groups that deal with bereavement, self-esteem, termination of pregnancy, depression etc.)
+- Appropriately tailored groups for psychoeducation and support (e.g. groups that deal with adjustment, bereavement, self-esteem, termination of pregnancy, body confidence, sexuality and mindfulness)

 - Specifically designed psycho-educational workshops